 Apadmi worked closely with the BBC design team to ensure the perfect blend of musical storytelling with high-quality digital functionality.

-The app curates all BBC musical content in the past week, while providing access to a huge archive of past performances, from Live Lounge to Glastonbury footage.
+The BBC Music app curates all content from the past week, while providing access to a huge archive of past performances, from Live Lounge to Glastonbury footage.

 If users heard a new song and wanted to know the name and artist, our developers built the Find a Track tab.
 Just enter the radio station and the approximate time you heard the song, and the app would display the full list played during that timeframe.